Chris Smith (defensive end): Jacksonville Jaguars

-Smith was selected 159th overall in the fifth round of the 2014 NFL Draft by the Jacksonville Jaguars.
+Smith was selected 159th overall in the fifth round of the 2014 NFL draft by the Jacksonville Jaguars.
 The pick that was used to select Smith was acquired in a trade that sent Eugene Monroe to the Baltimore Ravens.

-He was released by the Jaguars on September 13, 2014.
-Two days later, he was then signed to their practice squad.
+Smith was released by the Jaguars on September 13, 2014.
+Two days later, he was signed to their practice squad.
 He was promoted to the active roster on October 20.

 Cincinnati Bengals

 On April 11, 2017, the Jaguars traded Smith to the Cincinnati Bengals in exchange for a 2018 conditional draft pick.
-Smith was brought in to help a Bengals defense that finished 19th in the league in sacks the previous season.
-He played in all 16 games, recording a career-high 26 tackles and three sacks.
+He played in all 16 games in 2017, recording a career-high 26 tackles and three sacks.

 Cleveland Browns

 On March 14, 2018, Smith signed a three-year contract with the Cleveland Browns.
 He played in 16 games with two starts, recording 21 combined tackles, one sack, two passes defensed, and a forced fumble.

 On December 3, 2019, Smith was waived by the Browns.
-He played in nine games, recording just one tackle.
+He played in nine games, recording one tackle during the season.

 Carolina Panthers

 On March 5, 2020, Smith signed a one-year contract with the Carolina Panthers.
-On July 30, 2020, Smith was released by the Panthers.

-Smith had a tryout with the Las Vegas Raiders on August 23, 2020.
+He was released on July 30, 2020.

 Las Vegas Raiders

-Smith was signed by the Las Vegas Raiders on August 24, 2020.
-He was released on September 5, 2020, and signed to the practice squad the next day.
+Smith had a tryout with the Las Vegas Raiders on August 23, 2020, and signed with the team the next day.
+He was released on September 5, 2020, and signed to the team's practice squad the following day.
 He was elevated to the active roster on October 10, October 31, November 7, November 21, and November 28 for the team's weeks 5, 8, 9, 11, and 12 games against the Kansas City Chiefs, Cleveland Browns, Los Angeles Chargers, Chiefs, and Atlanta Falcons, and reverted to the practice squad after each game.
 He was signed to the active roster on December 12, 2020.

 Baltimore Ravens

-On July 27, 2021, Smith signed a one-year contract with the Baltimore Ravens.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
+On July 27, 2021, Smith signed a one-year contract with the Ravens.
+He was released on August 31, 2021, and signed to the team's practice squad the next day.
 He was released on October 19, 2021.

 Houston Texans

-On September 3, 2021, Smith was signed to the Houston Texans' practice squad.
+On November 3, 2021, Smith was signed to the Houston Texans' practice squad.
 He was promoted to the active roster on December 23, 2021.